Regalis11/BaroModDoc/docs/ContentTypes/Character.md

 <Pronouns var="GENDER" />
 ```

 - `HeadAttachments`: Defines hair, facial hair, and accessories that can be assigned for each tag or set of tags.
+Uses the same logic for offsetting as the head definitions.
   - Example:

 ```xml